In 2021 Leahy Competition Finals, Georgetown Law Students Face Real-Life Judges

 November 17, 2021

 Five justices sat at a long table, and four advocates each took a turn at presenting arguments in the case of "Roman Catholic Diocese of Gewirz v.
 Gordon."
-It was pretty close to a real courtroom setup -- except for the fact that the “diocese” was named after the Georgetown Law student center, a pretty significant clue that this was a campus activity.
+It was close to a real courtroom setup -- except for the fact that the “diocese” was named after the Georgetown Law student center, a pretty significant clue that this was a campus activity.

 Every fall, Georgetown Law’s Barrister’s Council holds the Leahy Competition, in which upper-class J.D. and LL.M. students write briefs and present oral arguments, and the ones who perform best are invited to join the council’s Appellate Advocacy Moot Court Division, which participates in interscholastic competitions.
 Leahy is one of several Barrister’s Council competitions held every year for students interested in joining one of its teams.

 Last month, in the Leahy Competition finals, Cesar Azrak (L’23), Corinne Cathcart (L‘23), Jewelle Vernon (L‘23) and Joey Meyer (L’23), having already written briefs and prevailed through three rounds of oral arguments, each had a chance to stand on the Hart Auditorium stage before a panel made up of real-life judges and appellate attorneys.